Next generation dividend hero

 Since we published our last note in December last year, which highlighted NAIT’s 10-largest holdings as at 31 October 2021, there have been a number of changes to the list.
 New additions include CVS Health, Omega Healthcare, Baker Hughes, Gaming & Leisure Properties, Phillips 66, L3Harris Technologies and Metlife.
 They have replaced AbbVie, Citigroup, TC Energy, Medtronic, Hanesbrands, Cisco Systems and Gilead Sciences though all remain in the portfolio.

 Phillips 66 (www.phillips66.com) is a downstream energy company with operations in oil refining, marketing, and transportation.
-Unlike its pure play oil refining peers, Fran says the company has a more diversified offering which is what appeals most to him.
+Unlike its pure play oil refining peers, the company has a more diversified offering which is what appeals most to Fran.
 He says it is a transparent company with good capital allocation.
 In May 2022, Phillips 66 made a final investment decision to move forward with its Rodeo Renewed project, which will convert a traditional refinery into one of the world’s largest renewable fuel facilities.
 It also raised its quarterly dividend by 5.1%, equivalent to an annualised yield of 3.8%.

 Gaming & Leisure Properties

-Gaming-focused REIT Gaming and Leisure Properties (www.glppropinc.com) is a real estate investment trust that specialises in casino properties based in Pennsylvania.
+Gaming-focused real estate investment trust (REIT) Gaming and Leisure Properties (www.glppropinc.com) is a real estate investment trust that specialises in casino properties based in Pennsylvania.
 The manager says the company performed well in the aftermath of the pandemic (in contrast to Vegas-based gaming) and has benefited from the growth in online and app gaming.
 Last year, the company declared a special earnings and profits cash dividend of $0.24 per share and, more recently, has announced plans to acquire two Rhode Island casino properties from Bally’s Corp for $1bn.
 Fran says the recent addition of GLPI’s competitor, VICI Properties, into the S&P 500 is a validation of the gaming industry as a subset within REITs

 4 August 2022, MetLife has a dividend yield of 3.14%.

 Retail drugstore operator and pharmacy benefit manager (having bought Aetna which is now a third-leg insurance and the highest-valued one) CVS Health (www.cvshealth.com) was only added to the portfolio earlier this year but the manager has been topping it up ever since, making it the trust’s second-largest position as at the end of June 2022.
-Fran says that the company ‘over-earned’ during the pandemic as its drugstores were pivotal in providing COVID-19 testing kits and vaccines but there is still more growth to be found going forward.
+Fran says that, unsurprisingly, the company ‘over-earned’ during the pandemic as its drugstores were pivotal in providing COVID-19 testing kits and vaccines but there is still more growth to be found going forward.
 The manager notes that healthcare companies can be a ‘tricky’ investment as they are heavily dependent on government rules which could ‘change everything’ but considers that the downside for CVS is low.

 Initiations in the wider portfolio